Olympic gold-medalist, former South Carolina assistant Nikki McCray-Penson dies at 51

 She joined Dawn Staley as an assistant coach at South Carolina from 2008-17.
 She was part of the Gamecocks’ first national championship in 2017.

-“Heart hurts on this one,” former South Carolina star A’ja Wilson tweeted.
-“Such a fighter and warrior with the sweetest gentle soul!
-Coach McCray you’ve helped me in many many ways and you were a true gift from God!
-Truly will be missed!
-No more suffering no more pain!
-God got a good one.”

 McCray-Penson won gold medals with the U.S. women’s basketball team at the 1996 and 2000 Olympics.
 The 1996 team sparked the formation of the WNBA and ABL.
-She played in the ABL and won MVP honors in 1997 while leading the Columbus Quest to a championship before heading over to the WNBA.
+She played in the ABL and won MVP honors in 1997 before heading over to the WNBA.
 McCray-Penson was a three-time All-Star in that league while playing for the Washington Mystics.

-She played until 2006 when she retired, with a stop in San Antonio along the way.

-“She’s a competitor,” said Liberty coach Sandy Brondello, who coached her in San Antonio and played against her in the Olympics.
-“She just got out there and did it to the best of her ability.
-That’s really sad and tragic.
-Prayers go out to her family.”

 McCray-Penson then became the head coach at Old Dominion for three seasons, going 24-6 in 2020.
 She spent one year at Mississippi State before stepping down for health reasons and returned to coaching at Rutgers last season.